vjtsieuthit96/IndieZ-GameDeveloperTest-ZombieWar-VoNguyenHung/README.md

 - Uses CapsuleCast to detect enemies hit by bullets.
 - On explosion, uses SphereOverlap to detect all enemies within blast radius.
 - Provides accurate hit detection along the bullet path, including body/head colliders.
+12. Item/Inventory
+- Use Scriptable Obejct to manager item